 They Limit Effective Collaboration

 Circulating emails with attachments is not an efficient means of collaborating.
 Siloed, disconnected documents never are; they’re slow, easily lost, and sequential.
 Work cannot be done concurrently as stakeholders must take turns at gathering all the requirements and context that needs to go into a PDD.

-Reviews and approvals are also not ideal with Process Design Documents.
+Reviews and approvals are also not ideal with Process Design Documents (PDDs).
 Versioning, conversations, and the transparency and visibility to understand why certain decisions were made end up scattered in numerous documents wherever they reside, making audits pretty much a nightmare.

 They Don't Prioritize Speed and Agility

 PDDs can be in excess of 50 pages and that’s for a simple, tactical business process to be automated.
 Transferring the necessary process flows and manually authoring the requirements, conditions, and context needed by a developer is a daunting task that definitely does not promote speed and undoubtedly creates a real barrier to implement RPA at enterprise scale.

 Change Management is Much More Complex and Arduous

 Robotic processes are essentially little pieces of code that touch many different systems and user interfaces (UI).
 Changes to anything the bot touches (like new versions of operating systems the bots run on, new releases for UIs they touch, changes to policies and regulations, etc.) causes the bot to break and incurs significant maintenance effort.
 Before any development work can begin, changes must be manually reflected in the Process Design Document (PDD) so they can be communicated and up to date, adding even more overhead and limiting an RPA team’s ability to maneuver in the face of change.